ibm-cloud-docs/containers/cs_ingress_types.md

 <br />

-## Creating ALBs that run the Kubernetes Ingress image
+## Exposing apps with ALBs that run the Kubernetes Ingress image
 {: #alb-comm-create}

-Create ALBs that run the community Kubernetes Ingress image in your cluster.
+Create Ingress resources so that ALBs that run the community Kubernetes Ingress image can route traffic to your apps.
 {: shortdesc}

+The following steps show you how to expose your apps with the Kubernetes Ingress setup.
+If you created your cluster on or after 01 December 2020, your ALBs run the Kubernetes Ingress image by default.
+However, if you created your cluster before 01 December 2020, your ALBs run the deprecated custom IBM Ingress image.
+In this case, you can use the following steps to create new ALBs that run the Kubernetes Ingress image, and run this new Kubernetes Ingress setup alongside your existing IBM Ingress setup.
+If you prefer to migrate your existing IBM Ingress setup to the Kubernetes Ingress setup instead, check out [Migrating your existing Ingress ALB setup to run Kubernetes Ingress](#alb-type-migration).
+{: tip}

 1. To use TLS termination, re-create your TLS secrets.
 In the Kubernetes Ingress implementation, the ALB cannot access secrets that are in a different namespace than the Ingress resource.
 If you use the default Ingress secret and your Ingress resources are deployed in namespaces other than `default`, or if you import a secret from {{site.data.keyword.cloudcerts_long_notm}} and your Ingress resources are deployed in namespaces other than `ibm-cert-store`, you must re-create the secret in those namespaces.
 For more information, see [Managing TLS certificates and secrets](#manage_certs).
     1. Get the CRN of the secret for your subdomain.